CBS Primary School, Dundalk

 In addition to providing high standards of excellence in teaching and learning, our school upholds a strong sporting tradition, Gaelic culture, and social justice ethos.
 CBS Primary, Dundalk is also responding to our changing world.
 We support the development of leadership capacity in our pupils which enables them to confidently care for the environment, look after themselves and others equally, and be inspirational citizens.

 CBS Primary, Dundalk is a co-educational primary school under the patronage of the Catholic Bishop of Armagh.
 Parents intending to enrol a child for Junior Infants should complete an enrolment application form available from the school website or the school office.
 Our Admissions Policy and Annual Admissions Notice are also available to view on this website.
-Parents and respective children are invited to meet with the principal and visit the Junior Infant classes in April/May (Covid restrictions apply) prior to starting school.
+Parents and respective children are invited to meet with the principal and visit the Junior Infant classes in June (Covid restrictions apply) prior to starting school.

 “Pro deo et patria”